What is blue light?

 Essential Skin Perfecting Moisturiser

-The newest addition to the Alpha-H line-up, this next generation moisturiser primes, protects and perfects your skin on the daily!
+This next generation moisturiser primes, protects and perfects your skin on the daily!
 Thanks to its broad spectrum SPF 15 protection alongside peptides, antioxidants and protection against both blue light and pollution, this little tube is going to be your skin’s new best friend!

 Daily Essential Vitamin Mist